 The landlord or tenant can’t give notice to end a fixed-term tenancy early.
-However, a few options are available if either party wants to end the fixed-term early.
+However, there are some options available if landlords or tenants want to do this.

 Landlords and tenants can agree to end the tenancy early

-Tenancies can only be changed if the landlord and all the tenants (everyone named on the tenancy agreement) agree.
-So if either party wants to end the fixed-term early, they can approach the others to see if they’ll agree.
-Any agreement should be in writing, clearly stating what’s been agreed to, and each party should keep a copy.
+Fixed-term tenancies can only be changed if the landlord and all the tenants agree.
+Any agreement should be in writing and should include what’s been agreed to.
+Both the landlord and tenants should keep a copy of this.

 A tenant might assign or sublet the property

-The tenant can also apply to the Tenancy Tribunal to end the fixed-term early if their rent is increased by a large amount.
-The Tribunal may do this if it’s satisfied the increase is an amount that:
+The tenant can also apply to the Tribunal to end the fixed-term early if their rent has increased by a large amount.
+The Tribunal may do this if the increase is an amount that:

-- the tenant couldn’t have reasonably foreseen when they signed the tenancy agreement, and
+- the tenant couldn’t have expected when they signed the tenancy agreement, and

 - will cause them serious hardship.